austinbhodge/angular-graphql-tutorial/README.md

 You are almost ready to start playing around with the server side of our project.

-All that's left is setting up our webpack config.
+All that's left is setting up our webpack config, and adding some angular.

+---

+## Setup Our Webpack Config

+lets create `webpack.config.js` in the root folder of our app.